SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step2.md

 ```

 Build the solution.
-The build should succeeed.
+The build should succeed.